TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/scheincriterias.md

 ## Criteria Types

-There are several criteria types available at the moment.
+There are several criteria types available in the TMS.
 Each type will be described and it's form will be explained.

 :::note Messy Forms
-The forms are not as intuitiv as they could be due to the fact that they are automatically generated from the actual types.
+The forms are not as intuitiv as they could be due to the fact that they are automatically generated from the actual TypeScript types.
 They will get redesigned at some point in the future.
 :::

 ### Attendances